ACD:

 VOICE OVER INTERNET PROTOCOL, VOICE OVER IP (VoIP):

-Provides distinct packetized voice information in digital format using the
+Provides distinct packetized voice information in digital format

-may be static or dynamic.
+telephone number may be static or dynamic.

 - W -